 Also, there has been a marked increase in the use of social media and other forms of internet-based communications which allow individuals access to a broad audience of consumers and other interested persons.
 Consumers value readily available information concerning goods and services that they have or plan to purchase, and may act on such information without further investigation or authentication.
 Many social media platforms immediately publish the content their subscribers and participants can post, often without filters or checks on accuracy of the content posted.
-The opportunity for dissemination of information, including inaccurate information, is high and readily available.
-Information concerning our company may be posted on such platforms at any time.
-Information posted may be adverse to our interests or may be inaccurate, each of which may harm our business, financial condition and results of operations.
+The opportunity for dissemination of information, including inaccurate information posted may be adverse to our interests or may be inaccurate, each of which may harm our business, financial condition and results of operations.
 The harm may be immediate without affording us an opportunity for redress or correction.
 Such platforms also could be used for dissemination of trade secret information, compromising valuable company assets.
-In summary, the dissemination of information online could harm our business, financial condition and results of operations, regardless of the information's accuracy.
+In summary, the dissemination of information online could harm our business, financial condition and results of operations.